MohamedXi/shameleon/readme.md

 ### 1. **Environment switching (Command `env`)**

 The main command of **hopla-cli** is used to change Node.js versions, update NPM, configure registries, and log into Docker registries.
-You can now also manage Java versions using **SDKMAN!**.
+You can now also manage Java versions using **asdf**.

 ```bash
 hopla env <client> --node <version> --npm <version> --npm-registry <url> --docker-registry <url> --java <version>